facebook/facebook-ios-sdk/samples/Hackbook/ReadMe.txt

 Using the Sample
-Install the Facebook iOS SDK.
+Install the Facebook SDK for iOS.
-Launch the Hackbook project using Xcode from the <iOS SDK>/samples/Hackbook directory.
+Launch the Hackbook project using Xcode from the <Facebook SDK>/samples/Hackbook directory.

 Packaging List